Eqvaldi-deer/install-scripts/README.md

 * Archlinuxgnome (tested only on a VM)
 * Gbm3 (will not run on low end hardware for example raspi4/400)

+### QaA

+* Q: Why?
+* A: Why Not.

+* Q: What is the point?
+* A: To make DEs run on low end hardware. (example:embedded devices and thin clients etc.)

+* Q: Do you support devices with 1 cpu core and 512mb of ram?
+* A: yes but you need to install lxde lxqt or FVWM.

+* Q: If i have a AMD E1-6010 and 2 gb of ram wil it run?
+* A: Yes but you need to use lxde,lxqt,mate,xfce,FVWM,budgie.

+* Q: why are you not using Firefox,Brave,etc?
+* A: we use what works on as many hardware platforms as posible. (example:chromium is used on RaspberryPi OS,Armbian)

+* Q: What about Brave,etc?
+* A: we use what is located in the debian repos.

+### Install

 debiancinnamon.sh
 * installs cinnamon desktop
 * installs core applications (webbrowser, text editor, etc.)